Don't I Be With J Money

 • The Rise of Individualism: Modern society places a strong emphasis on personal autonomy and self-fulfillment.
 Individuals are increasingly prioritizing their own goals and aspirations, which can sometimes conflict with the demands of a traditional relationship.
 This can lead to greater scrutiny of relationship choices, with individuals asking themselves whether a particular partnership truly aligns with their personal growth and well-being.

 • The Impact of Social Media: Social media platforms have transformed the way we connect and communicate with others.
-While they can facilitate connection and support, they can also create unrealistic expectations and fuel social comparison.
+While they can make easier connection and support, they can also create unrealistic expectations and fuel social comparison.
 The curated perfection often portrayed on social media can lead individuals to question their own relationships, wondering if they are "good enough" or "successful" in the eyes of others.

 • The Openness Surrounding Mental Health: There is growing awareness and acceptance of mental health issues, leading to more open conversations about emotional well-being and relationship challenges.
 Individuals are more likely to seek therapy or counseling to address relationship problems, and to prioritize their mental health when making decisions about their partnerships.